bhathaway/render_ellipse/README.md

 set up, but further use may reveal unseen issues.

 ## Future Work
-* I think it may be worth doing some test cases by hand and creating a little unit test setup focused on final correctness beyond the tests I've already created.
 * Why not add the simpler method and compare performance?
 * Instead of resolving the intercepts in the algorithm, cache them.